OSINT

 Natural Disasters

 When the planet reminds us who's in charge.
-Earthquakes that shake cities, storms that flatten coastlines, wildfires that turn the sky orange.
+Earthquakes, storms, wildfires, floods, volcanic eruptions.
 The kind of events that rewrite travel plans and close borders overnight.

 shield